iann0036/aws-account-controller/README.md

 * Add payment information to the account
 * Perform a phone verification of the account
 * Close the account
-* Remove the account from Organizations
+* Remove (or schedule removal of) the account from Organizations

 The above process takes approximately 3 minutes.

 If the account more than 7 days old, the process completely remove the account from Organizations.
-If the account is less than 7 days old, a tag with the key `accountDeletionTime` will be set with the timestamp the account was deleted at and another tag with the key `scheduledRemovalTime` will be set with the timestamp the account will be removed from Organizations.
+If the account is less than 7 days old, a tag with the key `AccountDeletionTime` will be set with the timestamp the account was deleted at and another tag with the key `ScheduledRemovalTime` will be set with the timestamp the account will be removed from Organizations.